Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of days of Simplify Volt RoboCar Disruption and Tech ETF is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of days of Simplify Volt RoboCar Disruption and Tech ETF is lower, thus better.

 AveDuration: